-Live racing takes place every Tuesday, Wednesday, Friday and Saturday night this summer at Saratoga Casino Hotel with a first post time each night set for 7:05pm.
+Live harness racing takes place every Thursday and Sunday afternoon with matinees beginning at 12:15pm and on Friday and Saturday evenings beginning at 6:45pm.
 Until next week, I’m Mike Sardella wishing you the best of luck and we’ll see YOU at the finish line!